 The traditional way of starting a business is to find what the market needs and see what you can do to fill that gap.

-You can provide consumers with a service or bring a new/improved product to the market.
+You can provide a niche audience with a digital marketing service or bring a new/improved product to the market.

 We actually wrote an article that covers 20 trending products that actually sell, you can check it out here.

 The golden spot is if you are able to find something where your passion and skills intersect with the marketplace.
 This should be your goal and always be kept in mind.